 The appointment of individual chief officers, including those receiving salaries in excess of £100,000, is in accordance with the pay structure and the principles outlined in the Essex Pay / Essex Pay Social Care guidance.
-No chief officer is appointed to a job without being approved by the Councillors who are members of the Senior Managers Employment Committee.
+No chief officer is appointed to a job without being approved by the Councillors who are on the Senior Management Employment Committee (SMEC).